digitalrebar/provision/doc/arch/features.rst

 Security & Authenticated API
 ----------------------------

-Not an afterthought, we both HTTPS and user authentication for using the API.
+Not an afterthought, we use both HTTPS and user authentication for the API.
 Our mix of basic and bearer token authentication recognizes that both users and automation will use the API.
 This brings a new level of security and control to data center provisioning.

 Stand-alone multi-architecture Golang binary
 --------------------------------------------